aman-chhetri/TLDR.ai/README.md

 ---
 ### 💡 **Features**

-- **AI Summarization:** Get concise summaries of any text using advanced AI models via the OpenRouter API (DeepSeek-R1-Zero).
+- **AI Summarization:** Get concise summaries of any text using advanced AI models via the Google Gemini API.
 - **File Upload:** Supports `.txt`, `.pdf`, and `.docx` files.
 Extracts and summarizes content from your documents.
 - **Character Counter:** Live character count with a 10,000 character limit.
 - **Copy & Download:** Copy the summary to clipboard or download as a `.txt` file.